Sleep Apnea: Symptoms, Causes, and Treatments

 Sleep apnea is a serious health condition that causes you to stop breathing during your sleep.
 Obstructive sleep apnea and central sleep apnea are the two predominant forms of sleep apnea.
 These can lead to health complications like heart disease, Alzheimer’s disease, and many other problems.
 Symptoms of sleep apnea include stop and start breathing during sleep, daytime fatigue, frequently waking up, and gasping for air.

 Many factors increase your chance of developing sleep apnea like age, obesity, genetics, and being a man (or assigned male at birth).
-Treatment options include devices, surgery, and lifestyle modifications.
+Current treatment options include PAP therapy, mandibular advancement, or surgery.

 Sleep Apnea Causes and Risk Factors